 How to Find the Best Law School Admissions Consulting Service

 Start by reviewing available options.
 There are thousands of law school admissions consulting services.
-Some focus on the application materials, some focus on LSAT prep, some help with interview prep, and some help you with every single step of the admissions process.
+Some are holistic, while others focus on one portion of the application process, like the LSAT.
 Identify the services you need and most importantly, make sure they provide one-on-one personalized help and feedback.
-This is really key.
-You do not want your consultant to provide group sessions – do not waste your time with general advice.
+You do not want your consultant to provide group sessions – do not waste your time with general advice – and do not waste your time if you feel you and your consultant do not ‘mesh’ well.
+You’re paying for their service, so the entire experience should be valuable, comfortable, professional and worthy of your time.
+You should leave your sessions feeling good about your prospective future in law school, just like our current and former students do:

 Read Reviews